Community Classes for Adults

 Instructor: Shann Jones

-Meets: June 13 & 14, Saturday and Sunday, 8:30 am - 4:30 pm
+Meets: June 13 & 14, Saturday and Sunday, 8:30 am - 4:30 pm (waitlist only)

 Location: 104 Chapman, 麻豆原创F Campus